 Here’s what students have said about studying together:

-Two students studying in a boothReach out to others and meet new people.
-You can not only make many friends but you also now have a group of study buddies.
+“Reach out to others and meet new people.
+You can not only make many friends but you also now have a group of study buddies.”

 With thanks to chemistry students Jessica Kuehn, Sarah Mautz and Lisa Abrams who provided these suggestions in their essays, “What makes a course student-friendly” written in the fall semester of 1996.